-Helping Difference-Makers Across the Country Find Their Purpose as OTAs
+Helping People Across the Country Find Their Purpose as OTAs

 St. Kate’s is a university of firsts.
 Not only was it the first university in the United States to offer an occupational therapy assistant program — setting the template for countless other OTA programs to follow.
 We further established ourself as a leader in the field when we became the first in the nation to offer an online OTA program.

 Thanks to this reputation, we’ve been able to establish myriad relationships with occupational therapy rehabilitation centers across the country.
 It’s because of this that we have been able to not only help students nationwide find occupational therapy fieldwork sites, but also to establish lab partnerships in states where OTAs are needed the most.

 St. Kate’s offers Online OTA program site locations in four states:

 Jordan’s Story: From Therapy Tech to Occupational Therapy Assistant